Dănceni: Geography

 The relief of the village formed after the regression of the Sarmatian Sea, which disappeared about 5 million years ago.
 It is situated on a broad plateau-like hill that rises steeply from the north, and slopes towards the east.
 The highest elevation near the forest is 220 meters, while the lowest near Poiana Pinului is 80 meters.

 Dănceni has a humid continental climate (Köppen climate classification Dfa) characterised by long, warm summers and cold, windy winters.
 Extreme seasonal variations are not uncommon.
 Winter minimum temperatures are often below 0 °C, although they drop below -10 °C on some occasions, for short periods of time.
 Most winters also see a cold wave in the form of a blizzard, usually from the east, that brings about a large snowfall which can last a long time.
 In summer, the average maximum temperature is approximately 28 °C, however, temperatures occasionally reach 35 to 40 C in mid-summer.
 Although average precipitation and humidity during summer is relatively low, there are infrequent yet heavy storms, which can raise the humidity, and can cause flooding at lower elevations.
-June is the month of the most average precipitation, contributing to an average total of 555 millimetres of rain per year.
+June is the month of the most precipitation, contributing to an average total of 555 millimetres of rain per year.
 Dănceni sees a lot of sun compared to Western European cities of this latitude, especially during the hotter months.
 The average total for the year is around 2,277 hours.

 Spring and autumn temperatures tend to have a large diurnal variation and the highs vary between 16 and 25 C, and precipitation during this time tends to be lower than in summer but with more frequent yet milder periods of rain.

 Many different species of trees and grasses inhabit the region, with most trees being located at the higher elevations in the village, being a part of the large forest.
 Vineyards cover most of the hillsides, as grapes grow very well in the climate and landscape of central Moldova.
 Corn and wheat are also two popular crops, which have become staples of the Moldovan countryside, along with potatoes, tomatoes and peppers.
-Among the fruits, peaches, apricots, plums, apples, cherries, melons, and a huge variety of berries are cultivated and harvested throughout the year, on the fields, and within household gardens.
+Among the fruits, peaches, apricots, plums, apples, cherries, melons, and a large variety of berries are cultivated and harvested throughout the year, on the fields, and within household gardens.